realmagicgreen/magicgreen-jekyll/_posts/2018-10-01-microplastic-in-your-salt.md

 ---
 name: Microplastic in your salt
 subtitle: Planet or plastic?
-Salt produced in Indonesia, using the  ancient technique of evaporating seawater, has been found to contains some of the highest microplastics sampled.
+Salt produced in Indonesia, using the  ancient technique of evaporating seawater contains lots of microplastics.
 description: ""
 category: know
 tags: Indonesia design learning plastic save-oceans waste